flutter/packages/packages/cross_file/README.md

 An abstraction to allow working with files across multiple platforms.

-# Usage
+## Usage

-Import `package:cross_file/cross_file.dart`, instantiate a `CrossFile` using a path or byte array and use its methods and properties to access the file and its metadata.
+Import `package:cross_file/cross_file.dart`, instantiate a `XFile` using a path or byte array and use its methods and properties to access the file and its metadata.

 Example: